-What’s not to love about the 5th grade diorama project?
-The book the kids had to read was historical fiction, M picked a book kind of like the American Girl series, (I can’t remember the name) about a little orphaned girl who was accompanying a friend to New York to try and find her brother.
+Here’s a great Titanic diorama project idea for a school diorama assignment or just for fun!
+The book the kids had to read was historical fiction, M picked a book kind of like the American Girl series.
+I can’t remember the name of the book.
+It’s about a little orphaned girl who was accompanying a friend to New York to try and find her brother.
 I think she really enjoyed reading the account of the Titanic sinking, and especially working on this part of the project.
 Click on any of the pictures to make them bigger.

 *If you are wondering what’s up with the giant baby in the lifeboat… I asked the same question.
-Well, there are no real Lego babies (Lego, we’d appreciate it if you would please work on this) so M found this big ole baby to go in the life boat, you know, women and children first.
+Well, there are no real Lego babies.
+Hey Lego, we’d appreciate it if you would please work on this oversight.
+So M found this big ole baby to go in the life boat.
+You know, women and children first.

 The water is made with two different sparkly fabrics, cut into strips and laid in the bottom of the box.

 The blue sky backdrop is fabric glued to the back inside of the box.

 The iceberg is a wadded up plastic bag hot glued into the back corner and painted over with white paint, we even sprayed some glitter over the iceberg and the the blue of the sky.

 The stars and moon are cut out of cardboard and hanging with string.